wcchin/SG_transit_analysis/notes/note1.md

 #### Step 2: Zone-entropy

+This study decided to use community detection method to identify the zones from the flow network, instead of using the political spatial boundaries (planning area or region from Master Plan 2014) that were design for governance purpose.
+The communities from flow network capture the strength and direction of flows, which showed the activity space of people that derived from the commuting behaviors.
+And, it could be different between weekday and weekend.

 MapEquation is used to identify the communities in the flow networks.
 MapEquation is an algorithm that consider the direction and weight of edges to identify the strongly connected nodes in a directed and weighted network.
 Different from modularity-based community detection methods, MapEquation's calculation concept emphasize the strength of flows in community, i.e. more flows were moving within a community than between communities (flows cycling within communities); it capture the effect of direction in this way that it ensures a large amount of flows is kept within community.
 The MapEquation communities are used as the zones that contains a strong commuting flows cycle, and are used to calculate the zone-entropy.
-The steps are:
+The stepzoness are:

 1. Run MapEquation to identify the zone (community) of each subzone.
 2. For each node, check its incoming/outgoing neighbors' zone, calculate the normalized entropy by using the edge weight (flow) as the probability according to the category of zone (the neighbors' zone id).
 The entropy is normalized using the total number of zones in the network, so it could be compare between each node.
 The zone-entropy value range is between 0 and 1.
 Calculation equation is shown as below: